Brian McDonald (Australian footballer)

 Brian John McDonald (3 September 1927 – 14 July 1988) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

+Brian's inclusion at South Melbourne is documented in the Argus article "1950's Crop of New League Players Looks Good".

 McDonald was also a professional runner, winning the 1956 Dandenong Gift in the lead up to the Stawell Gift.